cgnomads/GSOPs/README.md

 [![GSOPs Showcase Video](help/images/gsops_pig.gif)](https://www.youtube.com/watch?v=5V7mBuVxlt4)

 ## Upgrade Guide for Existing Users
-**Our licensing options have changed.** [Learn more](https://www.cgnomads.com/licensing).

-As a part of our transition to [CG Nomads](http://www.cgnomads.com), we have removed our submodule dependency and decoupled example data from the repository to reduce its size, improve maintainability, and streamline installation.
+As a part of our transition to [CG Nomads](http://cgnomads.com), we have removed our submodule dependency and decoupled example data from the repository to reduce its size, improve maintainability, and streamline installation.
 Therefore, we recommend you perform a fresh clone and follow the [installation instructions](https://github.com/cgnomads/GSOPs?tab=readme-ov-file#installation) as normal.

+**Our licensing options have expanded.** [Learn more](https://sites.google.com/view/cgnomads/licensing).

 ## Magic Meets Reality
-Add ✨ to your Gaussian splatting scenes with GSOPs — the most versatile Gaussian Splats editing toolset!
+Add ✨to your Gaussian splatting scenes with GSOPs — the most versatile Gaussian Splats editing toolset!

-Gaussian splatting is a radiance field technology that turns photos and videos into high-quality 3D content with view-dependent effects and fast rendering.
+Gaussian splatting is a radiance field technology that turns real photos and videos into high-quality 3D content with view-dependent effects and fast rendering.
 Gaussian Splatting Operators (GSOPs) is a plug-in for SideFX Houdini that grants artists total creative control over Gaussian splatting scenes.

 GSOPs includes a real-time viewport renderer, [example files](https://github.com/cgnomads/GSOPs/tree/develop/hip), and a suite of digital assets for efficient import, editing, and export of 2D and 3D Gaussian splatting content.

 Among its many capabilities, GSOPs is effective at isolating objects, eliminating noise and "floaters," deforming and animating splat models, composing scenes, meshing and relighting, performing feature analysis, and generating synthetic training data capable of delivering high-fidelity results with complex view-dependent effects.

-Developed by [David Rhodes](https://www.linkedin.com/in/davidarhodes/) and [Ruben Diaz](https://www.linkedin.com/in/rubendz/), GSOPs is now hosted under [CG Nomads](http://www.cgnomads.com).
+Developed by [David Rhodes](https://www.linkedin.com/in/davidarhodes/) and [Ruben Diaz](https://www.linkedin.com/in/rubendz/), GSOPs is now hosted under [CG Nomads](http://cgnomads.com).

-For more examples of GSOPs in action, check us out on [LinkedIn](https://www.linkedin.com/feed/hashtag/?keywords=gsops) and [YouTube](https://www.youtube.com/playlist?list=PLh6-L_XjgKCv7PwEivhQJqEOCfqiY6pKg).
+For more examples of GSOPs in action, check out [GSOPs on LinkedIn](https://www.linkedin.com/feed/hashtag/?keywords=gsops) and [GSOPs on YouTube](https://www.youtube.com/playlist?list=PLh6-L_XjgKCv7PwEivhQJqEOCfqiY6pKg).

 🥉 GSOPs won 3rd place in the [H20 SIDEFX LABS Tech Art Challenge](https://www.sidefx.com/community-main-menu/contests-jams/h20-tech-art-challenge/).